173duprot/tinyforth/readme.txt

 	To me, this is very un-forth like.

-	ABLEforth solves this issue by putting parsing words front and center stange, there is no built-in literals, all data-types are handled the same way.
+	ABLEforth solves this issue by putting parsing words front and center stage, there is no built-in literals, all data-types are handled the same way.

 	Tinyforth takes ABLE's formula and expands upon it drastically - being unafraid to be completely non-standard in it's quest for simplicity and